norech/epitech.js/README.md

 Returns a promise that resolves to the new authentication cookie.
 Is called a first time before the first API call, and then each time the authentication cookie has expired.

-Please note that if a request still fails after a refresh, no further refreshes will be made until the next requests and the current request will still fail.
+Please note that if a request still fails after a refresh, no further refreshes will be made until the next request is done and the current request will fail.